I have found that a food bar, like this pretzel bar is always a fun way to set a theme for a party.

 Pretzels and Gluten-Free All-Purpose Flour- Glutino

 This is a sponsored post by Glutino/Boulder Brands.
 I was provided with monetary compensation and products for featured.
 Opinions are all my own and truly reflective of how we feel about these products.
 We love Glutino brand and buy/use their products often.
-There may also be affiliate links in this post.
-That simply means that when something is purchased using my links, I receive a commission.
-This helps me maintain the site.
+This post may contain affiliate links which won’t change your price but will share some commission.
 You do not pay anything extra.

 This post is featured on the vegetarianmamma.com linkup.